MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 ## Gesture
 A hand movement that enables an operator to do an action in mixed reality.
 For more information, see [Gestures to know](authoring-gestures.md).

+## Holographic anchor (previously known as a "digital anchor")
+A 3D representation used to anchor holograms in the real world.
+You place the digital representation, which can be a CAD model or scanned model, directly over its counterpart in the real world, and then use a gesture to align the guide to the digital anchor.

 ## Interpupillary distance (IPD)
 The distance between a user's eyes.
 Different users have different IPDs.
 To align content correctly, [!include[pn-hololens](../includes/pn-hololens.md)] needs to be calibrated for each user's IPD.

-## Marker
-A computer-generated visual used for printed anchors.
-You gaze at the printed marker to align the guide with its spatial coordinates.

 ## Operator
 The person who uses a guide to do a set of tasks.

 ## Outline page
 A page in the PC Authoring application that you use to add tasks and steps.
 From the Outline page, you can get a sense of the whole guide and restructure tasks by dragging them from one place to another.
 The Outline page also includes customizable anchoring instructions and a special step called the Completion step (also customizable).

+## QR code anchor
+A code that you print and attach to a physical object in the real world to anchor a guide.
+For more information, see [Anchor your guide in the real world](anchor.md).

 ## Step
 A short, discrete work item that an operator does to complete a task.
 Tasks are made up of steps.
 Steps are also the central navigation point in a guide.